The Importance of EHR Integration for Practice Management

 EHR Integration is one of the core components of any practice management and communication software you use.
 Learn why it's essential for your EMR system.

 Electronic Health Record (EHR) integration is extremely relevant in today’s modern world, with all practice management being conducted via software.
 As your patient management and treatment relies on your patient information, EHR integration is a big factor when determining the best practice management solution to use and is a key component of ensuring personal health information (PHI) is kept safe.

-To help you understand what electronic medical records (EMR) is and why it’s so important to your practice, we explain what EHR integration is, as well as show you how it will help you acquire new patients, help you retain existing patients, enhance the patient experience, and drastically improve your patient management and processing.
+In this article, we explain what EHR integration is, as well as show you how it will help you acquire new patients, retain existing patients, enhance the patient experience, and drastically improve your patient management and processing.

 - What does EHR integration achieve?

 - Why EHR integration is so important for your practice management solution